rakunlabs/chore/docs/info/intro.md

 Send http request.
 Set URL, method and headers with previously declared an auth header.

 In URL, method and headers can be usuable with go template.
-Values should be send on V input as json/yaml ([]byte).
+We use `interface{}` in template, so it could be any type.

 POST method is default when not set any method.

 If `V` is connected and a request comes, it first wait `V` value to come to the request node.
 When V value is set, you can use that one for multiple requests.

 Chore tries to set all nodes as pure and usable again.
+So if you want to pure function call just call `setValue` function in the main function it will use that value to render go templates.

 #### INPUT